ebanx/lib-js/README.md

 #### card.createRequest

-Creates a single use token used to pass credit-card information to your server in a safe way.
+Creates a single use token used to pass credit card information to your server in a safe way.

 ```javascript
 var createTokenCallback = function(ebanxResponse) {